andrewt3000/web_development/README.md

 history.push('/myroute')
 ````

+### Browser error logging
+Using a browser error logging service such as [sentry](https://sentry.io/) helps alert to production problems.

 ### Node
 I chose node because I am a full stack developer and prefer to work in javascript.